One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Looks a little bit crooked, doesn’t it?

 The best place to start your tour of Nuremberg would be Nuremberg Castle.
-Inside of the castle is not that interesting as the medieval exterior architecture, and almost no information in English is provided there and it's not guided either.
+Inside the castle is not as interesting as the medieval exterior architecture, and almost no information in English is provided there, and it's not guided either.

 Day 1, stop 2: Albrecht Dürer’s house